 Parking at Las Positas College is by permit only.
-Student Parking Permits for each instructional term can be purchased at the Bookstore, Building 1300.
-Daily Parking Permits can be purchased from dispensers located in the parking lots.
+Student Parking Permits for each instructional term can be purchased in the Bookstore, Building 1300.
+Daily Parking

+Permits can be purchased from dispensers located in the parking lots.
 Parking Permits do not guarantee a parking space.
-They do authorize parking in available spaces.
-Refer to Catalog, page 18, for parking fee information.
+The do authorize parking in available spaces.
+Refer to the 2004-2006 Las Positas College Catalog, page 18, for parking fee information.
 Students who have a DMV disabled placard may park in the handicapped designated areas of student lots.
-Note: There is no grace period for permits.
+Disabled students must have, in addition to their disabled placard, a Las Positas College Parking Permit.
+NOTE: There is no grace period for permits.
 You must display a Parking Permit each day you are parked on campus.